dvvvvvd/simple-calculator/README.md

   "rightHand": 2 <br/>
 } <br/>

-Simply run the "run.sh" to compile, package and deploy the application.
+Simply run the "run.sh" to compile, test, package and deploy the application.